masneyb/cavedbmanager/README.md

     docker-compose up

 Open [http://localhost:8000](http://localhost:8000) in your web browser.
-The default username / password is admin / password.
+The default credentials are admin / password (see [docker-compose.yml](docker-compose.yml).
 Once logged in, click on the Bulletins link on the main page, then click on the generate link in the documents column.
-After a few minutes, refresh the page and you should see the generated documents.
+You'll see the build start in your console log.
+Once finished, refresh the page and you should see the generated documents.

 docker-compose sets up three different containers: a database, a web server and a worker container for building the various documents.
 The web container